theamritanair/event-ticketing-system/README.md

 3. The application will be running on `http://localhost:8080`

 ## API Documentation
-The API definition is available at folder `api-spec` in the root of the project.
+The API definition is available at `api-spec/events-api-v1.yml`.

 ## Assumptions made